miketwede/Project-Samples/README.md

 Front end : A single page application featuring React utilizing components, routing, data binding, property usage, state management and an Axios based service for communicating with the WebApi RESTful web services.
-Middle tier : .NET/C# WebApi RESTful web services including controllers, models, Business objects, DAL methods to call stored procedures, exception handling and log4net for logging.
+Middle tier : .NET/C# WebApi RESTful web services including controllers, models, Business objects, DAL methods to call stored procedures, exception handling and NLog for logging.
 Database : SQL Server stored procedures, and scripts for creating and populating the customer table as well as the stored procedures themselves.